-When you’re cooking this homemade cranberry sauce, take care not to overcook the sauce, because then too much water evaporates and the sauce will become hard as it cools down.
+When you’re cooking this sauce, take care not to overcook it, because then too much water evaporates and the sauce will become hard as it cools down.
 You obviously want a delicious sauce-like consistency, so it’s important that the sauce maintains its consistency as it cools down.
 However, if this does happen to you, it’s easy to fix it too.
 Simply, reheat the sauce with some extra water, until you get the desired consistency.

 I guarantee once you’ve made this simple, versatile and adaptable homemade cranberry sauce, you’ll never go back to the canned store-bought kind! 🙂 I love using leftovers to make PBJ sandwiches the following day, and the sauce is also perfect for these cranberry and turkey filo rolls to use up Thanksgiving leftovers.

 If you liked this easy homemade cranberry sauce recipe, don’t forget to subscribe for new (and free) recipes by entering your email address on the side bar (and get all these recipes delivered straight to your inbox), so you don’t miss out on a thing.
 You can find me on FACEBOOK, TWITTER, INSTAGRAM, PINTEREST, YOU TUBE and GOOGLE-PLUS too.

 Tools I used for this recipe (affiliate links)